2. Microtubules

 Note

-It should be possible, even relatively straightforward, to average all particles at once rather than doing per-filament subtomogram averaging first.
+It should also be possible to average all particles at once rather than doing per-filament subtomogram averaging first.
 For instance, running a single Relion5 Refine3D job with 30° of freedom around the prior gives a well aligned mixed-polarity average.
-Next, a 3D classification with 2 classes works well to separate the two polarities (especially when enforcing a C13 symmetry - which is not good for final averaging, but does help to accentuate the polarity in the microtubule cross-sections).
+Next, a 3D classification with 2 classes works to mostly separate the two polarities (especially when enforcing a C13 symmetry - which is not good for final averaging, but does help to accentuate the polarity in the microtubule cross-sections).
 Finally, correcting for the opposing polarities and pooling both classes should allow for averaging to decent resolution; we got to 8 Å this way in M but then got stuck.
 Perhaps another round of classification, using 12-, 13-, and 14-protofilament references, would have helped to sort out the particles at that point; but by then we had already had more success with the somewhat awkward per-filament averaging approach.
+Classification is also not guaranteed to separate the polarities completely, so you may end up with contradictory orientations even within one filament.
+A third option would be to use helical refinement - we didn't try this.